FOOD FUTURES

+We seek to enable >5% of Sydneysiders participating in a more regenerative food system by 2030.
 Our aim is simple: help Sydney shift from an extractive food system to a regenerative one – a food system that restores soil, strengthens communities, and keeps us all healthy.
+We’re building a mission-led smorgasbord of action through our threefold strategy.

-💬 ENGAGING by bringing people together – communities, councils, growers, innovators and everyday eaters – to build a shared vision for a regenerative food future.
+Bringing people together – communities, councils, growers, innovators and everyday eaters – to build a shared vision for a regenerative food future.

 Convening ‘Regen Food Chats’